 Photographs by Probal Rashid

 Moscow: the name evokes an aura of poetic and historical connotations.
 A resident of the great city, photographer Nina Ai-Artyan captures its endless streets full of lingering history.
-The great filmmaker, Sergei Eisenstein stated perhaps too accurately: "Language is much closer to film than is painting."
-Ai-Artyan captures those ineffable moods which the great Russian writers attempted to in words; alongside her images are the thoughts and ideas of the voices of the characters of Akhamatova, Dostoevski, Tsvetaeva, Chekhov, Berberova and Turgenev, as well as of the authors themselves.
+The great filmmaker Sergei Eisenstein stated perhaps accurately: "Language is much closer to film than is painting."
+Ai-Artyan captures those ineffable moods that the great Russian writers attempted to in words.
+Alongside her images are the thoughts and ideas of Akhmatova, Dostoevski, Tsvetaeva, Chekhov, Berberova, and Turgenev.
+From 2016...

 A growing number of youths are spending their lives on the streets of Cambodia's cities and towns, trying to survive while desperately attempting to numb the pain of their pasts.
 The United Nations has estimated that as many as half a million people in Cambodia may be drug users.
 But rehabilitation often comes in the form of hard labor and military drills.